 Commonwealth citizens have a few more options aside from standard visas.
-The first is the Right of Abode, which will generally apply to older people and retirees.
+The first is the Right of Abode, which generally applies to older people and retirees.
 The second option is an ancestry visa, which has fairly specific requirements.

-American citizens can live, travel and study in the UK for up to 6 months without a visa.
-You can’t, however, work, so you’ll need enough money to cover yourself for this period.
+American citizens can live, travel, and study in the UK for up to 6 months without a visa.
+You can’t work, so you’ll need enough money to cover yourself for this period.

-If you want to work or live permanently, you’ll have to follow the visa rules described above.
-In short, you’ll either need to invest money, have family living in the country, or have a skilled job lined up.
+If you want to work or live permanently, you must follow the visa rules described above.
+In short, you’ll either need to invest money, have a family living in the country, or have a skilled job lined up.

-Yes, it’s rather expensive to live in the United Kingdom.
-Overall your bills will depend on your chosen location, and housing will be your biggest expense.
+Yes, living in the United Kingdom is rather expensive.
+Overall, your bills will depend on your chosen location, and housing will be your most considerable expense.